How agentic AI and intelligent ITSM are redefining IT operations management

 Listen to the article

-That’s why AI-driven transformation is accelerating across IT service management (ITSM) and IT operations management (ITOM).
+This is where a more fundamental shift is emerging.
 As NVIDIA CEO Jensen Huang puts it, “The IT department of every company is going to be the HR department of AI agents in the future.”
-The shift he’s describing isn’t just incremental automation – it’s a move toward a digital workforce that can handle operational work continuously, across systems, with governance built in.
+What he’s describing is not just another wave of automation, but a transition toward a digital workforce—one capable of continuously interpreting signals, making decisions, and executing work across systems within defined boundaries.

 We’ve already seen two major waves of AI in IT.
-Traditional AI handled narrow, rules-based tasks well, but struggled when conditions changed.
-Generative AI expanded what machines can understand and generate, enabling more natural interactions and faster knowledge retrieval.
-Now comes the next step: agentic AI, where systems don’t just respond – they act.
+Traditional AI handled narrow, rules-based tasks but struggled with variability.
+Generative AI expanded what machines can understand and produce, improving interactions and access to knowledge.
+Now, a third wave is taking shape: agentic AI, in which systems move beyond responding to inputs to actively reason, plan, and act toward outcomes.

 The evolving landscape of IT operations management